shahafle/Appsus/README.md

 ## Technologies
 🧰 Framework: React

-This app is a frontend only project in oder to practice our framework skills.
+This app is a frontend only project in order to practice our framework skills.
 No backend or database.
 To store the data we used local storage.
 We used swal for a handy solution to alerts, prompts and confirmation modals.